railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 All of Open ERP's functionality is contained in its many and various modules.
 Many of these, the core modules, are automatically loaded during the initial installation of the system and can be updated online later.
-Although they're mostly not installed in your database at the outset, they're available on your computer for immediate installation.
+Although they are mostly not installed in your database at the outset, they are available on your computer for immediate installation.
 Additional modules can also be loaded online from the official Open ERP site http://openerp.com.
-These modules are inactive when they're loaded into the system, and can then be installed in a separate step.
+These modules are inactive when they are loaded into the system, and can then be installed in a separate step.

-You'll start by checking if there are any updates available online that apply to your initial installation.
-Then you'll install a CRM module to complete your existing database.
+You will start by checking if there are any updates available online that apply to your initial installation.
+Then you will install a CRM module to complete your existing database.

 .. index::
   single: module; upgrading